kodecocodes/i9t/swift-2/swift-2.markdown

 // do some iOS 9 or higher only thing
 ```

-The code above "guards" on the OS version running the application.
-If the OS version is less than 9.0 the routine will exit immediately.
+The code above "guards" on the iOS version running the application.
+If the iOS version is less than 9.0 the routine will exit immediately.
 This allows you to freely write against iOS 9 specific APIs beyond the `guard` statement without constantly checking for API availability using methods like `respondsToSelector(:)`.

+The compiler will also you know if you've used a new API when your deployment target is set to some OS version where the API is not available.

 ### Option Sets